 WHAT IS UNITED WAY?

 United Way is a nonprofit, 501(c)(3) agency that brings people and communities together to advance the common good.
 We partner with local nonprofits, businesses, government, and human service agencies to address our community's most pressing needs.
 Our mission: We unite people and resources to build a stronger community to advance the common good.

 WHAT DOES UNITED WAY DO?

 Our work helps provide the building blocks for a good life through efforts in three areas: Education, Financial Stability, and Health/Wellness.
 We work with various partner agencies to address needs and concerns in these three areas.
 During specific local disaster-relief situations, we also work in partnership with United Ways that cover other Iowa counties to ensure that immediate help is coordinated and effective.

 WHO AND WHERE DO YOU HELP?

-We serve communities in Clinton County, Iowa who might benefit from services through out funded agencies.
+We serve communities in Clinton County, Iowa who might benefit from services through our local funded agencies.
 We serve residents in or at the edge of poverty in of Clinton County, Iowa.
-Services are provided in Camanche, Clinton, DeWitt and the surrounding area.
+Services are provided for all of Clinton County.